Dr. Jeremy L. Caradonna

 - Creativity and cultural vibrancy

-- Respect for all forms of diversity and accessibility
+- Respect for all forms of diversity, inclusivity, points of view, and accessibility

 - Open-mindedness and the ability to evolve my views as new evidence emergences